genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

 This will send the full content of the streamer message on to the target.

-In addition, for entity streamers, you can format the message in the same way as you would define view, data server and request reply output, using sendFormatted:
+In addition, for entity streamers, you can format the message in the same way as you would define the output of a view, data server or request reply.
+Use `sendFormatted`:

 ```kotlin
 sendFormatted("QUOTE_HANDLER", "QUOTE_EVENT") {